 - In a small bowl, combine the ground flax and boiling water.
 Set aside 10 minutes.

-- In a large bowl, whisk together the flax seed paste, oil, buttermilk, brown sugar, vanilla and eggs.
+- In a large bowl, whisk together the flax seed paste, oil, buttermilk, coffee, brown sugar, vanilla and eggs.
 Add the ground oats, cocoa, baking powder, cinnamon, cayenne and salt.
 Whisk until combined.

 - Evenly divide the batter between the two pans and bake until tops are firm and shiny, about 23-24 minutes (original recipe says 30 minutes – mine were much sooner).
 Remove from the oven and let cakes cool on a wire rack for 10 minutes before turning them out onto the rack to cool completely.